datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/enabling-web-application-firewalls-in-production.md

 # Enabling $productName$'s Web Application Firewall in production

 By default, Ambassador Labs rules are configured to block malicious requests.
-However, when a Web Application Firewall is first deployed in a production environment, it is recommended to set it in a non-blocking mode, and monitor its behaviour to identify potential issues.
+However, when a Web Application Firewall is first deployed in a production environment, it is recommended to set it in a non-blocking mode and monitor its behavior to identify potential issues.

-The following procedure can be followed to deploy $productName$'s Web Application Firewall in detection only mode and customize the rules:
+The following procedure can be followed to deploy $productName$'s Web Application Firewall in detection-only mode and customize the rules:

 1. Enable Detection Only mode.
 Detection Only mode will run all rules, but not execute any disruptive actions.
 In addition,